CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/comparesimilarity.md

-This graph shows the words which appear in the same contexts as the query term across the entire corpus.
+This graph allows you to compare the similarity of your query term to other terms you are interested in.

 ## Word models